SF-Nexus/SF-Nexus.github.io/content/Data/_index.md

 **Input: Machine-readable versions (TXT files) of 403 science fiction books**

 To develop an extracted features dataset of the full corpus, we first split each text into segments of 1000 words each.
 These text "chunks" may be particularly useful for analyses like topic modeling given their uniformity across texts, whereas other ways of segmenting texts (like per chapter, as below) will yield segments of various lengths.
+Here is how the process works in Python (documentation of the R pipeline available on our [Github repository](https://github.com/SF-Nexus/extracted-features-notebooks/blob/main/notebooks/Extracting_Features/extracting_features_readme.md)).

 ```
 # Define chunking function